wp-plugins/squirrly-seo/readme.txt

 == Changelog ==
+= 2.1.2 =
+* Added unique SEO (title and description) for the author and category pages
+* Fixed Open Graph image size and image url for a better view in facebook and google
+* Fixed minor bug on Squirrly SEO load

 = 2.1.1 =
 * Fixed absolute path for images in feed
 * Fixed unique title and description for categories and pages